 Chillon Castle has attracted countless tourists every year.
 This 10th-century honey-colored castle just fits perfectly in the scene where it is built – one reason why it’s so popular.
 People visiting Montreux never skip seeing Chillon Castle.

 Its color just contrastingly bursts against the snowy mountains in the backdrop.
 Also reflected over the glittering lake water, it never failed to make the tourists and photographers thrilled to get a shot.

 Lake Geneva is yet again a lake that makes the Swiss Alps special.
 Check out this photo to understand why:

-Montreux and Thun are two of the five cities near the Swiss Alps, where you can see beautiful sceneries and at the same time learn about Swiss culture and history.
+Montreux and Thun are two of the five cities near the Swiss Alps, where you can see beautiful scenery and at the same time learn about Swiss culture and history.
 If you are looking for another city to visit in the Swiss Alps, check out these three other cities (click them to open to a new tab and read later): Sion, Brig, Lucerne.

 Culture in the Swiss Alps

 One of the things we can experience in the Swiss Alps, aside from nature, is the culture and tradition that thrived in this heavenly place for centuries.
-We can look upon the architecture of their homes, their livelihood, and their cuisine.
+We can look at the architecture of their homes, their livelihood, and their cuisine.